getsentry/sentry-php/UPGRADE-2.0.md

 - The `context_lines` option has been added to configure the number of lines of code context to capture.

+- The `max_value_length` option has been added to set an upper bound to the length of serialized items.

 - The `server` option has been renamed to `dsn`.

 ### Misc